On Campus Employment

 International students on F-1 or J-1 visas who are in good status are eligible to work on campus under the following restrictions:

-- Federally funded: Some campus jobs are classified as federally funded work-study positions.
-These are not available to international students.
+Federally funded: Some campus jobs are classified as federally funded work-study positions.
+International students are not eligible for these positions.

-- Taxes: International students are not exempt from US federal taxes.
-You may be eligible to waive Social Security taxes only (FICA).
-Therefore, filing an income tax return each spring between January 1 – April 15 is required to determine if you owe more taxes or can claim additional tax benefits or refunds based on the tax treaty between your country and the U.S.
+Taxes: International students are not exempt from US federal taxes.
+Therefore, filing an income tax return each spring between January 1 – April 15 is required to determine if you owe more taxes or can claim additional tax benefits or refunds based on the tax treaty between your country and the U.S. Even if you are not employed, you are required to file for 8843 each year.

 Off Campus Employment

 Authorization by USCIS is required before any off-campus employment can begin.
-Any other off-campus work is illegal and can seriously put your F1 student status and presence in the U.S. at risk.
+Working off campus without proper authorization is illegal and can put your F1 student status and presence in the U.S. at risk.

 There are 3 types of off-campus employment authorizations.
 After reviewing the links below, contact ISS for further details:

-- Curricular Practical Training (CPT) - no fee, fast approval, limited duration
+- Curricular Practical Training (CPT) - no fee, fast approval, limited duration.
+Typically used for internships and practicums while you are enrolled in a program of study.

 All types of authorized employment require: